Aashari Crosswell

-Aashari Crosswell (born August 8, 2000) is an American football safety who is currently a free agent.
+Aashari Crosswell (born August 8, 2000) is an American football safety for the Potsdam Royals.
 He played college football for Arizona State.

-Early life and high school
+Early life

 Crosswell was born and raised in Los Angeles, California, he attended the Long Beach Polytechnic High School at Long Beach, California where he committed to football from there, before choosing to commit to Arizona State, he received offers from other colleges such as USC, Nebraska and Auburn.
-In December 2020 he declared for the 2021 NFL Draft.
+In December 2020 he declared for the 2021 NFL draft.

 Professional career

 Seattle Seahawks

 Crosswell signed with the Seattle Seahawks as an undrafted free agent on May 13, 2021.
 He was released during roster cuts on August 31, 2021.

 New Orleans Breakers

-On March 10, 2022, Crosswell was drafted by the New Orleans Breakers of the United States Football League in the 2022 USFL Supplemental Draft.
+On March 10, 2022, Crosswell was drafted by the New Orleans Breakers of the United States Football League in the 2022 USFL supplemental draft.
 He was transferred to the team's practice squad before the start of the regular season on April 16, 2022, and remained on the inactive roster on April 22.
 He was transferred to the active roster on April 30.
 He became a free agent when his contract expired on December 31, 2022.